JoanZapata/tilesview/README.md

 I can't supply the original SVG here for confidentiality reasons, but let's use [this huge world map image (11730x6351)](/tilesview-demo/src/main/assets/world.jpg) as an example.

 This is what a tile looks like at scale 1.0.

 ![Scale 1](/graphics/scale1.jpg)

 And now at scale 2.0.

 ![Scale 2](/graphics/scale2.jpg)

+As you can see there's always the same number of tiles on the screen, but they render the image at different scale.
+Now let's see how to implement it.

 ### Usage